enyojs/ares-project/README.md

 * UI designer for drag and drop UI editing
 	* Component definitions are round-tripped from the Editor to the Designer, meaning that changes made in one will immediately appear in the other.
 * Integration with [PhoneGap online build](http://build.phonegap.com)
+* Project templates
+	* Allow creation of new projects based on bootplate templates.
+	* Allow creation of new projects based on your own project templates.
+	* See [Project templates](#project-templates) for more information

 ### Future plans